 This timeline lists the most recent activities of the e-Infrastructures and Data Management at the top.
 Please scroll down for older activities.

-November 2016: 40+ participants (funded project PIs and team members, observers, and potential collaborators) to meet at 2-day Exemplars Workshop in Paris to identify most pressing data management challenges, barriers and possible solutions that will form the basis for a 2016 Belmont Forum call.
-Workshop sponsored and organized by Action Theme 3 leaders Jean-Pierre Vilotte and Mark Asch of ANR/France.
+November 2016: 40+ participants (funded project PIs and team members, observers, and potential collaborators) met at 2-day Exemplars Scoping Workshop in Paris to identify most pressing data management challenges, barriers and possible solutions that will form the basis for a possible 2017 Belmont Forum call.
+Workshop sponsored and organized by e-Infrastructures Action Theme leaders Jean-Pierre Vilotte and Mark Asch of ANR/France.

-September 2016: The Implementation Group met in Denver, Colorado, USA, during International Data Week to plan and coordinate execution of the upcoming Exemplars Workshops (AT3); discussions with potential collaborators (GEO, RDA, ICSU-WDS, Future Earth, and CODATA, others) regarding potential synergies for development of policies and guidelines for Data Security and Data Publishing.
+September 2016: The Secretariat Coordinating Group and Oversight Committee met in Denver, Colorado, USA, during International Data Week to plan and coordinate execution of the upcoming Exemplars Workshops (AT3); discussions with potential collaborators (GEO, RDA, ICSU-WDS, Future Earth, and CODATA, others) regarding potential synergies for development of policies and guidelines for Data Security and Data Publishing.

 December 2015: The Phase I participants held their final in-person meeting in San Francisco, USA, the weekend before the American Geophysical Union (AGU) Fall Meeting.
 The purpose was to define the path for the successful delivery of the Community Strategy and Implementation Plan.